Wangunk: Post-Reservation and Wangunk Diaspora: 1767–1813

-The last piece of Wangunk reservation land was sold somewhere between 1772 and 1784.
+In 1769, ten Wangunk including Samuel Ashpo in Farmington, Connecticut asked permission to sell their lands at Wangunk.
+The last piece of Wangunk reservation land in Chatham was sold somewhere between 1772 and 1784.
 The aged widow Mary Cushoy was living there with three children.
 The town selectmen persuaded her to sell the reservation about 1771, saying they had paid to support her family, and aided other Wangunk.
+In 1772, the town spent more than 90 pounds to support Cushoy.
 They paid themselves back by the sale of the land.
+After the sale of Cushoy's land, the Wangunk "seem, at that time, to have entirely left the place.
+Thus ended the national existence of the Wangunks," wrote historian John William De Forest in 1853.

-In the 18th century many Wangunk moved away from the reservation.
+In the 18th century, many Wangunk moved away from the reservation.
 Some of these individuals married members of other Native tribes, including Quinnipiac and Mohegan.
 Individual Wangunk are known to have lived into old age and to have had children on the Mohegan reservation.
-Some Wangunk served in the Revolutionary War.
+Some Wangunk served in the American Revolutionary War.

-Connecticut historian John William De Forest (1826–1906), wrote that after the sale of the last Wangunk lands: "Mary Cushory was living on the town of Chatham as late as 1771.
-Three years later, the number of Indians residining in that township was two.
-In 1785, a committee was appointed by the Legislature to collect all of the money due on the Indian lands at Wangunk, and pay it over to the proprieters, who seem, at that time, to have entirely left the place.
-Thus ended the national existence of the Wangunks, or, as they were someimes called, the Wangums."
+Connecticut historian John William De Forest (1826–1906), wrote that after the sale of the last Wangunk lands: "Mary Cushoy was living on the town of Chatham as late as 1771.
+Three years later, the number of Indians residing in that township was two.
+In 1785, a committee was appointed by the Legislature to collect all of the money due on the Indian lands at Wangunk, and pay it over to the proprietors, who seem, at that time, to have entirely left the place.
+Thus ended the national existence of the Wangunks, or, as they were sometimes called, the Wangums."

 Other Wangunk joined the Farmington Indians in Connecticut, a group that formed when the Tunxi invited other Native Americans to move to their reservation and become a new tribe.
 The Farmington Indians were Christian Indians who later moved to Oneida, New York, where they were given space on the Oneida Reservation.
 Later, as European Americans encroached on this land, they removed to Brotherton, Wisconsin Territory, named for the people known as the Brotherton Indians.
 A large number of Wangunk moved to Farmington; many of them participated in the tribe's later movements to new settlement.
 Despite increased geographic distance, the Wangunk continued to identify as Wangunk, sign land deeds, and return to Middletown for important occasions after moving away.

 Bette Nepash, or Old Betty, a Wangunk, held yearly tribal gatherings until the 1810s.
 These gatherings helped continue a longstanding Wangunk connection to the region.
 After Nepash's death, Jonathan Palmer was identified as the last Indian in Middletown when he died in 1813.
 But, the Palmer family line has survived into the present and many members continue to live in Middlesex County.